robotlolita/robotlolita.github.io/_drafts/modularity-is-a-social-problem.md

 ---
 layout: post
-title:  Modularity Is A Social Problem, Too
+title:  Modularity Is A Social Problem
-snip:   What's modularity?
-How is it a social problem?
-How Harmonia fixes it?
+snip:   How is modularity a social problem, and how Harmonia lessens it
 ---

 Use numbered headers: True